sourcegraph/about/content/blogposts/2024/cody-supports-anthropic-model-context-protocol.md

   alt="Cody using Postgres"
 />

-## Building A Linear MCP Integration
+## Building a Linear MCP integration

 Want to create your own MCP server?
 Here's a quick tutorial to get you started.
 The Model Context Protocol team has created a [Python SDK](https://github.com/modelcontextprotocol/python-sdk) and a [TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) that make it easy to get started building your own context server.